-Ruby Yang is Hong Kong University’s Hung Leung Hau Ling Distinguished Fellow in Humanities at the Journalism and Media Studies Centre.
+Ruby Yang is an Adjunct Professor at the Journalism and Media Studies Centre.
 She is a noted Chinese-American filmmaker whose work in documentary and dramatic film has earned her an Academy Award, two further Academy nominations, Emmy nominations, and numerous other international awards including the Alfred I. duPont-Columbia Journalism Award, and the Global Health Council Media Award.

-She now heads the Hong Kong Documentary Initiative at the University of Hong Kong, which aims to nurture the next generation of documentary filmmakers in the region.
+From 2015-2019, she headed the Hong Kong Documentary Initiative at HKU, aiming to nurture the next generation of documentary filmmakers in the region.